 It’s time to see Azure Arc in action and to do that kindly login to your Azure Portal first.

 Once you sign in Click on Create Resource on the left top corner and search for Azure Arc.

 You will get service Azure Arc for servers (Preview) like this

 Click on create and Azure portal will ask you to select a method.
 Basically we have two choices

 - Add machines using interactive script

 If you choose first option then Azure will allow you to provide all the customization with in portal and then it will be generated as ARM template which will eventually deploy Azure Arc for you where you can manage resources.

 - Proxy server details if you are using Non-Azure machine

-Suppose if you choose second option Add machines at scale it will take you to microsoft docs which will show you searies of steps which you need to perfom at your server with Agent installed.
+Suppose if you choose second option Add machines at scale it will take you to Microsoft docs which will show you series of steps which you need to perform at your server with Agent installed.